[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 However, the widespread use of inline policies can be difficult to manage and prevent enforcing homogenous policy configuration and usage for a larger number of identities.
 Managed policies attached to an identity are more effective for centralizing change management and administration in complex, distributed systems.

-Regularly reviewing permissions for IAM roles and groups is crucial for maintaining the security of an organization’s resources.
-Over time, the access needs of users may change, and new resources may be added or removed.
+Regularly auditing permissions for IAM roles and groups is crucial for maintaining the security of an organization’s resources.
+Over time, users’ access needs may change, and new resources may be added or removed.

-If permissions are not regularly reviewed and updated, users may accumulate unnecessary permissions, which can increase the risk of data breaches or other security incidents.
+If permissions are not reviewed and updated regularly, users may accumulate unnecessary permissions, which can increase the risk of data breaches or other security incidents.
 Additionally, regular reviews can help to identify any misconfigured permissions, such as overly permissive policies or roles that grant more access than is necessary.

-By performing regular reviews of IAM roles and groups, organizations can ensure that users have the appropriate level of access to perform their job duties, while also minimizing the risk of security incidents.
+By regularly reviewing IAM roles and groups, organizations can ensure that users have the appropriate level of access to perform their job duties while also minimizing the risk of security incidents.

-Along with the detailed recommendations mentioned previously, there are several other common IAM mistakes that are frequently encountered in both small and large projects.
-Among them are:
+Along with the detailed recommendations mentioned previously, here are other IAM mistakes frequently encountered in both small and large projects:

 • Failing to use IAM roles: When using AWS services for your workloads, it’s crucial to utilize roles with customized permissions.
 This ensures that users have only the permissions they need to perform their specific tasks, and AWS will handle the issuance of temporary credentials to prevent concerns about database password leaks.